 For many, an adjustable bed conjures up images of hospital beds or your grandparent’s bedroom.
-But here’s the thing… no matter what age you are, or your level of health, an adjustable foundation might be the best bedding decision you’ll ever make.
+But here’s the thing… no matter what age you are, or your level of health, an adjustable power base might be the best bedding decision you’ll ever make.
 Seriously.

 Why?
 Because adjustable bed frames are just as much about enhancing your lifestyle as they are about ergonomic sleep positions.
 Sit up in your bed to watch TV or type on your laptop?
 Eat your favorite snacks in bed?
 A snoring partner keeps you awake at night?
 An adjustable bed has your back (literally).

 Here are out top 5 reasons you should invest in the hottest trending sleep accessory on the market.

 They work with just about any modern mattress.

 While some assume that adjustable bases only work with super-thin, all foam mattresses (or, in other words, not yours), adjustable bases work with most latex foam, memory foam and even some innerspring beds.
 Of course, it’s always a good idea to double check that your selected mattress works with an adjustable base but, generally, any mattress that can be compressed into a box for shipping (like every mattress sold by Brooklyn Bedding) will work great with the right adjustable foundation.
 More good news: adjustable bases work with virtually any bed frame as well.

 An adjustable base lets you customize your position, helping to keep your spine aligned and reducing pressure on your lower back and hips.
 For example, if you suffer from lower back pain, sleeping in a slightly inclined position with support under your knees may reduce pressure and morning aches and pains.
 An adjustable base with dual motors for head and foot adjustments will also allow you to slightly elevate your feet above your heart while you sleep—helping facilitate better blood flow.